Testosterone

 Side-effects from excessive testosterone in men

-Medical causes of testosterone deficiency in men (male hypogonadism)
+Symptoms of low testosterone in men

 Testicular damage (primary hypogonadism)